vanSchaening/PapaCode/README.md

 * For an individual, concatenating all of the SNPs for selected loci.

 ####Pseudomaker
+__input__
+__output__

 ####Magic
+__input__
+__output__

 ####Export To Fasta

-input:  export data from stacks (usually a file called export_haps.tsv), and optionally a list of loci to filter by.
+__input__:  export data from stacks (usually a file called export_haps.tsv), and optionally a list of loci to filter by.
-output: sequences reconstructed based on requests.
+__output__: sequences reconstructed based on requests.
 It can either reconstruct biallelic versions of a locus, with both alleles concatenated, or monoallelic versions using IUPAC ambiguity codes.
 Instead of reconstructing the whole locus, it can instead make a string of concatenated SNPs.